 The regional impacts are further exacerbated when the impacts of another federal dairy program, the Milk Income Loss Contract (MILC) program, are accounted for.
 As USDA's impact analysis notes, MILC payments to dairy producers nationwide decrease by \$82 million in 2007 if these proposals are adopted.
-Producers located in marketing areas with smaller average milk marketings per farm, such as the Upper Midwest, Central, Mideast, and Northeast, would bear the brunt of lower MILC payments significantly more that marketing areas where average milk marketings per farm are greater like the Southwest and Arizona areas.
+Producers located in marketing areas with smaller average milk marketings per farm, such as the Upper Midwest,

+Central, Mideast, and Northeast, would bear the brunt of lower MILC payments significantly more that marketing areas where average milk marketings per farm are greater like the Southwest and Arizona areas.
 While the USDA impact analysis assumes the MILC program payment rate is zero beyond 2007, changes in the majority in both houses of Congress, with the resulting changes in both chamber and committee leadership, could result in the extension of the current payment rate of 34% or even higher.
-Hearing Exhibit 45, pages 18-19.

 Even without the extension of the MILC program's non-zero payment rate, USDA's impact analysis shows that government costs increase above the baseline in each of the next 9 years due to increased purchases of dairy products under the Milk Price Support Program.
 How can it not be considered disorderly marketing to adopt changes designed to increase the Class I and II prices which lead to less Class I use, lower Class II milk prices, lower Class III milk prices, lower Class IV milk prices, and greater use of farm milk in manufactured dairy products, at least some of which must then be purchased by the government to maintain higher farm prices?
-Hearing Exhibit 45, page 18.

-Dr. Brian Gould of the University of Wisconsin testified regarding the widely disparate impacts these proposals would have on different regions of the country.
-Hearing Exhibit 26.
-Dr Knutson has quantified the negative impacts of the proposals to Upper Midwest dairy producers as a loss of \$54 million per year.
-Hearing Exhibit 44.
+Dr. Brian Gould of the University of Wisconsin has already testified regarding the widely disparate impacts these proposals would have on different regions of the country.
+Dr Knutson has quantified the negative impacts of the proposals to Upper Midwest dairy producers, and I will not repeat that testimony here.

+And what do the rest of us in the United States get if the NMPF proposals to change the Class I and II prices were adopted?
 In addition to the increased cost to taxpayers from increased purchases of manufactured dairy products under the Milk Price Support Program, consumers get to pay more for fluid milk products.
 USDA's impact analysis estimates the increase to be about 5.5 cents per gallon.
 However, the impact analysis documentation notes that retail fluid milk prices are not projected in the model, so the impact could even be higher.
-So, the American public gets to pay more for fluid milk and see more of our tax dollars spent on buying manufactured dairy products the marketplace does not want, notwithstanding a baseline analysis of total federal order marketings increasing an average of about 1 billion pounds per year, which drastically exceeds the need for less than 20 million additional pounds of federal order Class I marketings per year.
-Hearing Exhibit 45, page 20.
+So, the rest of us get to pay more for fluid milk and see more of our tax dollars spent on buying manufactured dairy products the marketplace does not want, notwithstanding a baseline analysis of total federal order marketings increasing an average of about 1 billion pounds per year, which drastically exceeds the need for less than 20 million additional pounds of federal order Class I marketings per year.